Skip to Main Content Skip to left navigation

 Applications will first be screened for eligibility and completeness and then moved to a peer review process.
 Submissions will be judged by a panel of independent artists and experts chaired by Terri Lyne Carrington.
 All applications will be judged equally on:

-- The potential impact the program will make toward the next steps in your career
+The impact that admission to this program would make on the next steps in your career

 Next Jazz Legacy